 - Lumbar Herniated Disc: The interior core of the disc may lead out and irritate a nearby nerve root, causing sciatica (leg pain).

 - Lumbar spinal stenosis.
-The spinal canal narrows because of degeneration, which may put pressure on the nerve root and lead to sciatica.
+The spinal canal narrows because of degeneration, which may pressure the nerve root and lead to sciatica.

 - Isthmic spondylolisthesis.
-A small stress fracture allows one vertebra to slip forward on another, usually at the base of the spine.
-This can pinch the nerve, causing lower back pain and leg pain.
+A small stress fracture allows one vertebra to slip forward on another, usually at the base of the spine, which can pinch the nerve, causing lower back pain and leg pain.

 - Osteoarthritis.
 Degeneration of the small facet joints at the back of the spine can lead to back pain and decreased flexibility.
-May also result in spinal stenosis and nerve pinching.
+It may also result in spinal stenosis and nerve pinching.

 It’s important to know the underlying condition that is the reason for the back pain, as remedies will often differ depending upon the causes of back pain.

-There are many risk factors for back pain, including aging, genetics, occupational hazards, lifestyle, weight, posture, smoking and pregnancy.
-With that said, back pain is so widespread that it can strike even if you don’t have any risk factors at all.
+There are many risk factors for back pain, including aging, genetics, occupational hazards, lifestyle, weight, posture, smoking, and pregnancy.
+However, with that said, back pain is so widespread that it can strike even if you don’t have any risk factors at all.

 Patients with one or more of these factors might be at risk for back pain:

 - Genetics.
 There is some evidence that certain types of spinal disorders have a genetic component.
-For instance, degenerative disc disease seems to have an inherited component.
+For instance, degenerative disc disease seems to have an inherited element.

 - Occupational hazards.
-Any job that needs repetitive bending and lifting has a higher incidence of back injury (e.g., construction worker, nurse).
-Jobs that require long hours of standing with no break (e.g., barber) or sitting in a seat (e.g., software programmer) that does not support the spine well puts the person at greater risk.
+Any job requiring repetitive bending and lifting has a higher incidence of back injury (e.g., construction worker, nurse).
+Jobs that require long hours of standing with no break (e.g., barber) or sitting in a seat (e.g., software programmer) that does not support the spine well put the person at higher risk.

 - Sedentary lifestyle.
-Lack of regular exercise increases risks for incidence of lower back pain, also increases the severity of the pain.
+Lack of regular exercise increases risks for incidence of lower back pain also increases the severity of the illness.

 - Weight.
-Being overweight increases strain on the lower back, in addition to other joints (e.g. knees) and is a risk factor for certain types of back pain symptoms.
+Being overweight increases strain on the lower back and other joints (e.g., knees) and is a risk factor for certain symptoms.

 - Bad posture.
-Any type of poor posture prolonged over time create a risk for back pain.
-Examples include slouching over a computer keyboard, driving hunched over a steering wheel and lifting improperly.
+Any poor position prolonged over time increases the risk.
+Examples include slouching over a computer keyboard, driving hunched over a steering wheel, and lifting improperly.

 - Pregnancy.
-Pregnant women are more likely to develop back pain due carrying excess body weight in the front, and the loosening of ligaments in the pelvic area as the body prepares for delivery.
+Pregnant women are more likely to develop back pain due to carrying excess body weight in the front and the loosening of ligaments in the pelvic area as the body prepares for delivery.